-- In the early years, the mean error of DAE's forecast is smaller than BISOE, although the mean absolute error is the same. - In the out years (years two five), the forecast performance of DAE worsens more than BISOE, in both the mean error and the mean absolute error. - Looking at the mean absolute error measure, the BISOE forecasts exhibit some upward bias in the forecasted all-industries-EGWWS gap, particularly in the long run (years four and five); in these later years the bias is always positive.
-In contrast, the DAE forecasts exhibit downward bias; all of the projections for three years, four years and five years ahead reported a negative forecast error within the sample. - As in the case of the all-industries projections, the EGWWS-gap projections all exhibit some degree of skewness.
-The shape of the skew (positive or negative) varies for both firms over the forecast horizon.
+- In the early years, the mean error of DAE's forecast is smaller than BISOE, although the mean absolute error is the same. - In the out years (years two five), the forecast performance of DAE worsens more than BISOE, in both the mean error and the mean absolute error. - Looking at the mean error and mean absolute error measures together, the BISOE forecasts exhibit some upward bias in the forecasted allindustries-EGWWS gap, particularly in the long run (years four and five).
+In contrast, the DAE forecasts exhibit downward bias.

-These points can be seen in Figure 8 below.
+These points can be seen in Figure 9 below.

-Fig. 8.
+Fig. 9.
 All-industries-EGWWS forecast deviations by forecast horizon